 Early in her career, Stephanie was periodically seconded to a large local authority to advise and represent on all aspects of anti-social behaviour.
 She regularly acts for local authorities in relation to obtaining and enforcing injunctions preventing nuisance and annoyance and possession proceedings.
-She has expertise in the new legislative scheme under the Anti-Social Behaviour, Crime and Policing Act 2014 and can provide training on the new powers available to local authorities and the police.
+She has expertise in the new legislative scheme under the Anti-Social Behaviour, Crime and Policing Act 2014 and regularly provides training on the powers available to local authorities and the police.

 Stephanie routinely represents and advises both local authorities and applicants in homelessness matters including s.204 appeals and applications to the High Court for judicial review of refusals to accept applications and provide accommodation under ss.188(1) and (3).

-Stephanie also has experience of prosecuting breach of bye-laws, successfully appearing in the Crown Court on appeal and coroner’s inquests (particularly death arising from carbon-monoxide poisoning).
+Stephanie also has experience of prosecuting breach of bye-laws (successfully appearing in the Crown Court on appeal) and representing local authorities at coroner’s inquests.

 Stephanie’s practice regularly involves public law issues.
-Her recent appearances in the Court of Appeal in Wilson and Haque (see below) concerned the interrelationship between the public-sector equality duty under s.149, Equality Act 2010 (in the context of disability) and local authority homelessness functions.
-She has acted for both local authorities and tenants in possession proceedings raising equality and human rights defences.
+Her appearances in the Court of Appeal in Durdana, Wilson and Haque (see below) concerned the interrelationship between the public-sector equality duty under s.149, Equality Act 2010 (in the context of disability) and local authority housing and homelessness functions.
+She has acted frequently for both local authorities and tenants in possession proceedings raising equality and human rights defences.